About

 • Industry downturns hit harder

-Also maintain a separate business emergency fund (3-6 months of operating expenses) to keep your business running during slow periods without dipping into personal savings.
+Also maintain a separate business emergency fund (3-6 months of operating expenses) to keep your business running during slow periods.

 Rebuilding is essential!
 After using your emergency fund:

-1. Assess the situation: Was it a true emergency?
-Adjust future spending if needed
+1. Assess the situation - was it a true emergency?

 Remember: Using your emergency fund is not a failure - that's exactly what it's there for.
 The key is disciplined rebuilding after use.